BMI FAQ

 This resource provides quick answers for frequently asked questions (FAQ) for students in the Department of Biomedical Informatics (BMI).
 Please see our websites and the Computer Science and Informatics (CSI) Graduate Program Handbook for details:

-You are important, and we want you to do well in your courses, in your research, and in life.
 If you are struggling with emotional, psychological, or other issues that threaten your success, then please contact Emory’s Counseling and Psychological Services (CAPS) or, more broadly, one of the support services and organizations through Campus Life.
 CAPS services are free to Emory students.
 Emory provides a variety of support services, including free, 24/7 support resources for emotional health, mental health, and medical support via TimelyCare.
 We understand that life happens outside of the classroom and the lab.
 If you suffer a tragedy, then please know that you can reach out to us, CAPS, and Student Health Services for help.

 You are expected to uphold and cooperate in maintaining academic integrity as a member of the Laney Graduate School.
-By taking this course, you affirm your commitment to the Laney Graduate School Honor Code, which you can find in the Laney Graduate School Handbook.
+By taking our courses, you affirm your commitment to the Laney Graduate School Honor Code, which you can find in the Laney Graduate School Handbook.
 You should ensure that you are familiar with the rights and responsibilities of members of our academic community and with policies that apply to students as members of our academic community.
 Any individual, when they suspect that an offense of academic misconduct has occurred, shall report this suspected breach to the appropriate Director of Graduate Studies, Program Director, or Dean of the Laney Graduate School.
 If an allegation is reported to a Director of Graduate Studies or a Program Director, they are in turn required to report the allegation to the Dean of Laney Graduate School.

 BMI faculty offer a variety of courses, and BMI students enroll in a variety of courses from BMI faculty, other CSI faculty, and other university faculty.